-Are there degrees of murder in Australia?
-In Australia, the legal system does not recognise the concept of first, second, and third-degree murder.
-They’re only used in the United States.
+You may have heard of the term “degrees of murder” in many crime documentaries or TV shows.
+However, the Australian criminal law system does not recognise this concept, because only the United States recognises it.
 Instead, the Australian criminal system categorises homicide into two primary classifications: murder and manslaughter.

 In this article, you might encounter some legal terms you’re unfamiliar with.
-Let’s define some of them so you can read this article easily.
+So, let’s define some of them so you can understand this article easily.

 - Homicide – “The killing of one human being by another”.
 Homicide is a broad or umbrella term that refers to both lawful and unlawful killings.